 Gordon Dyer was a man who pursued culture and learning, a man who loved nature.
 With style and confidence, he shared that sense of the good life with others.

-Mr. Dyer is survived by his loving husband, Robert Lupinacci of Monrovia; older brother and wife, Ernie and Janice Dyer of Hilton Head, South Carolina; younger brother and wife, Bruce and Kay Dyer, of Nova, Michigan; sister and husband, Pamela and Ron Gallinger, of Plymouth, Michigan; late oldest brother Jack’s wife, Cathleen Dyer; four nephews and four nieces.
+Mr. Dyer is survived by his loving husband, Robert Lupinacci of Monrovia; older brother and wife, Ernie and Janice Dyer of Hilton Head, South Carolina; younger brother and wife, Bruce and Kay Dyer, of Novi, Michigan; sister and husband, Pamela and Ron Gallinger, of Plymouth, Michigan; late oldest brother Jack’s wife, Cathleen Dyer; four nephews and four nieces.

 A private family inurnment will take place on Gordon's birthday, Monday, October 2nd, at Live Oak Memorial Park, Monrovia, CA.